groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Apple Mail Message (.emlx) is implemented and developed by Apple.
-The Apple Mail application uses the EMLX file format for exporting the emails.
+Represents an Apple Mail Message (.emlx), which is implemented and developed by Apple.
+The Apple Mail application uses the EMLX file format for exporting emails.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/email/emlx